szynl/szynl/README.md

 ### About me 👋
 I'm Serena, a final year Bachelor of Computing student at the University of Sydney.
-I love all things hardware related and I'm currently interning at a semiconductor company in their Graphics team.
+I love all things hardware related and I'm currently interning at a semiconductor company in their Graphics team while finishing off my last year of uni.
 I'm also a big fan of epic fantasy, RPGs, medieval architecture and hiking in my spare time.

 ### My setup 🖥️
 ![My Setup](https://raw.githubusercontent.com/szynl/szynl/main/setup-january-2026.jpg)